 - 2 cups freshly shredded cheddar cheese

-- In a medium skillet, melt the butter.
+- In a medium skillet, melt the butter at medium heat.

-- Add the onions and garlic and saute until onions become translucent.
+- Add the onions and garlic and saute until the onions become translucent.
 Add the tomatillos and canned green chiles.
 Cook and allow the liquid to evaporate for 2-3 minutes.
-Then add the blended bell peppers, green onions, and cilantro and saute for 1-2 minutes.
-Add the taco seasoning.
+Then add the blended bell peppers, green onions, and cilantro and saute for about 5 minutes.

 - Add the cumin and paprika.
-Then add the flour and combine well with the vegetables.
-You will see the mixture getting clumpy.
-Cook until it turns slightly brown.
+Then add the flour and combine it well with the vegetables.
+You will see the mixture get clumpy.
+Cook for 1-2 minutes.

-- Turn your heat to low and slowly pour the milk ½ cup at a time while whisking to eliminate any lumps.
+- Turn your heat to low and slowly pour the milk (½ cup at a time) while whisking to eliminate any lumps.

 - Add in the freshly shredded cheese.
 Let the sauce simmer on low heat to thicken for about 4-5 minutes.

-- Serve with chips or top it over your favorite Mexican dish!
+- Serve with chips as a dip or top it over your favorite Tex-Mex dish!